jimsch/alg-spec/draft-schaad-cose-alg.md

 This document additionally defines some new algorithms that are commonly used in the constrained device world.

-# Key Derivation Function Primatives
+# Key Derivation Function Primitives

 The JOSE specifications all use a Key Derivation Fucntion (KDF) based on the Concat functionality from {{NIST-800-56A}}.
 A new KDF primative is defined in this document to take its place.